 - Travel and emergency hotline

 - Concierge for booking event tickets, travel, and other services

 - Sports, music, and event ticket presales, plus VIP access at some events

 While PenFed doesn’t offer any fancy customer interfaces like online chat, it does have a mobile app that can be used to manage all accounts with the credit union.

-This card comes with industry-standard security features such as fraud monitoring.
+This card comes with industry-standard security features such as chip technology and fraud monitoring.

 PenFed stands out for its reasonable fees on credit cards.
 There’s no annual fee or foreign transaction fee, and the late fee is lower than on many cards.
-You’ll be charged up to $10 if your balance is less than $1,000, up to $20 if it’s $1,000-$2,000, and up to $25 if it’s more than $2,000.
-As with many cards, you’ll pay a 3% fee for balance transfers and a 5% fee for cash advances, with a $5 minimum.
+You’ll be charged up to $20 if your balance is less than $1,000, up to $25 if it’s $1,000-$2,000, and up to $28 if it’s more than $2,000.
+As with many cards, you’ll pay a 3% fee for balance transfers.